-- Partner APIs are APIs exposed by/to the strategic business partners.
+Partner APIs are APIs exposed by/to the strategic business partners.
 They are not available publicly and need specific entitlement to access them.
-Like open APIs, partner APIs are the tip of the iceberg because they are the most visible ones and are used to communicate beyond the boundaries of the company.
-They are usually exposed to a public API developer portal that developers can access in self-service mode.
-While open APIs are completely open, there is an onboarding process with a specific validation workflow to get access to partner APIs.
+Like open APIs, partner APIs are the tip of the iceberg because they are the most visible ones and are used to communicate beyond the company’s boundaries.

 Data and service APIs

-Beyond the difference between internal, partner, open, and composite APIs, we should mention another approach to categorize APIs:
+Beyond the difference between internal, partner, open, and composite APIs, we should mention another approach to categorizing APIs:

-- Internal service APIs consist of exposing internal services, reflecting parts of internal processes, or some complex actions.
+- Internal service APIs expose internal services, reflecting parts of internal processes or some complex actions.

 - External service APIs are third-party services that can be embedded in the company’s existing services to bring additional value.

-- User experience APIs leverage composite APIs to help app developers provide the right experience for each specific device (desktop, mobile, tablet, VPA, IoT).
+- User experience APIs leverage composite APIs to help app developers provide the right experience for each device type (desktop, mobile, tablet, VPA, IoT).

-To leverage these different types of APIs, we must follow certain protocols.
+To leverage these different types of APIs, we must follow specific protocols.
 A protocol provides defined rules for API calls.
 It specifies the accepted data types and commands.
-Let’s look at the major types of protocols for APIs:
+Let’s look at the significant protocol types for APIs:

 REST (short for Representational State Transfer) is a web services API.
-REST APIs are a key part of modern web applications, including Netflix, Uber, Amazon, and many others.
-For an API to be RESTful, it must adhere to the following rules:
+REST APIs are crucial for modern web applications, including Netflix, Uber, Amazon, etc. For an API to be RESTful, it must adhere to the following rules:

-- Stateless—A REST API is stateless in nature, Client-Server Architecture
+- Stateless—A REST API is, by nature, a stateless Client-Server Architecture

 - Client-Server—The client and server should be independent of each other.
 The changes you make on the server shouldn’t affect the client and vice versa.